Nicolas Eugene Walsh: Priesthood

-Walsh was ordained to the priesthood for the Diocese of Boise on June 6, 1942.Walsh served chancellor of the diocese, diocesan director of the Confraternity of Christian Doctrine, and superintendent of diocesan schools.
+Walsh was ordained to the priesthood for the Diocese of Boise at the Cathedral of Saint Paul in St. Paul, Minnesota, on June 6, 1942, by Archbishop John Murray.
+Walsh served chancellor of the diocese, diocesan director of the Confraternity of Christian Doctrine, and superintendent of diocesan schools.
 In 1958 he became the founding editor of the Idaho Catholic Register.
 He was also pastor of St. Mary's Parish in Caldwell, Idaho.

 Bishop of Yakima

-On September 5, 1974, Pope Paul VI appointed Walsh as the third bishop of the Diocese of Yakima.
-He received his episcopal consecration on October 28, 1974, from Bishop Sylvester William Treinen, with Archbishops James Joseph Byrne and Alberto Uribe Urdaneta serving as co-consecrators.
+On September 5, 1974, Pope Paul VI appointed Walsh as the third bishop of Yakima.
+He received his episcopal consecration in Boise, Idaho, on October 28, 1974, from Bishop Sylvester Treinen, with Archbishops James Byrne and Alberto Urdaneta serving as co-consecrators.
 Walsh remained in Yakima for two years.